-Stedin Group is the name of the Group comprising Stedin Netbeheer B.V., DNWG Groep N.V. and NetVerder B.V., among others entities.
+Stedin Group is the name of the group comprising Stedin Netbeheer B.V., DNWG Groep N.V. and NetVerder B.V., among others.
 Stedin Holding N.V. heads the group structure and is, directly or indirectly, the director under the articles of association of all its subsidiaries.
 Stedin Holding N.V. is a two-tier board company and applies the full two-tier board structure, consisting of a Board of Management and a Supervisory Board.
-The Board of Management manages the Group; the Supervisory Board exercises supervision.
-The two boards act independently of each other.
+The Board of Management manages Stedin Group; the Supervisory Board exercises supervision.
+Both boards act independently of each other.

 The grid managers Stedin and Enduris act on a non-discriminatory basis, meaning that they do not favour one particular party over another.

 Stedin Group sets great store by good corporate governance.
 Stedin Group naturally complies with the governance requirements arising for the grid operator from the Electricity Act and the Gas Act.
 The Dutch Corporate Governance Code (CGC) was drawn up for listed companies.
 Stedin Group is therefore not obliged to comply with it, as its shares are held by 44 Dutch municipalities.
 Stedin Group nonetheless decided in 2018 to apply the CGC voluntarily, where possible.
 In doing so, we are emphasising our responsibility for the social aspects of doing business in the public domain.